dieterich-lab/sprinx/README.md

 ## Limitations

-> **The `euk`/`arch`/`bact` schemes are unvalidated against real data.**
+> **The `euk`/`arch`/`bact` schemes have no independent ground-truth set
-> CM selection and labeling on this path have only been checked against
+> yet.** CM selection and labeling have been checked against real GtRNAdb
+> sequences (hundreds per domain: correct alignment, correct anticodon
-> each CM's own consensus sequence so far, not against independently
+> placement, structurally sound diagrams) and against each CM's own
-> curated ground truth.
-Treat results from these schemes accordingly until
+> consensus sequence.
+Neither is checked against literature-curated ground
-> real curated sequences are checked against them (see "Testing" below).
+> truth the way `mito`'s fixtures are (see `data/mito/README.md`).
+> Note that cyto tRNAs are not expected to be truncated.

 - The armless CMs (Ozerova et al. 2024) are mechanically truncated from canonical models, not retrained on armless sequences.
 They can mis-thread